 Sheng Yuan Holdings Limited (the "Company") is an exempted company with limited liability incorporated and domiciled in Bermuda.
 The address of its registered office is Clarendon House, 2 Church Street, Hamilton HM 11, Bermuda and its principal place of business is Units 3208-9, 32/F, Grand Millennium Plaza, Cosco Tower, No.183 Queen's Road Central, Sheung Wan, Hong Kong.
 The Company's shares are listed on The Stock Exchange of Hong Kong Limited ("Stock Exchange").
-Its parents and ultimate holding company is Yuanyin Holdings Limited, a company incorporated in the British Virgin Islands with limited liabilities.
+Its parent and ultimate holding company, and the ultimate controlling party is Yuanyin Holdings Limited, a company incorporated in the British Virgin Islands with limited liabilities.
+The presentation currency of the Group is Hong Kong dollars ("HK\$").

-The Company is an investment holding company.
-Its subsidiaries are principally engaged in provision of securities brokerage and financial services, asset management services, proprietary trading and trading business.
+The Company is an investment holding company, and its subsidiaries (together with the Company collectively referred to as the "Group") are principally engaged in provision of securities brokerage and financial services, asset management services, proprietary trading and trading business.

-The consolidated financial statements for the year ended 31 December 2023 were approved for issue by the board of directors on 1 April 2024.
+The consolidated financial statements for the year ended 31 December 2024 were approved for issue by the board of directors on 21 March 2025.